 - There are three main credit rating agencies that assign ratings to financial institutions, namely Fitch, Standard and Poor and Moody's.
 When these agencies assign ratings, they take account of any country specific circumstances.
 Ratings are therefore applicable worldwide; hence the risk of investing with two different counterparties that have similar ratings is the same, irrespective of their country of origin. - Definitions of the credit ratings of the three main credit rating agencies are summarised in Annex 2.
-Full details are available upon request. - Credit ratings are continually monitored, with changes in credit ratings being notified by the Council's treasury management advisors.
-Counterparties will be removed from the Pension Fund's lending list in the event that they receive a downgrading to their credit rating status below the minimum criteria outlined above. - Counterparties that are placed on 'negative ratings watch' will remain on the Pension Fund's lending list at the discretion of the Executive Director for Corporate and Customer Services, in consultation with the Chairman of the Pension Fund Board (or Deputy Chairman of the Pension Fund Board if the Chairman is unavailable). - Money Market Funds (MMFs) are short term pooled investments that are placed, by a manager, in a wide range of money market instruments.
-The size of the investment pool of a MMF enables the manager to not only offer the flexibility of overnight and call money, but also the stability and returns of longer dated deposits.
+Full details are available upon request. - Credit ratings are continually monitored, with changes in credit ratings being notified by the Council's treasury management advisers.
+Counterparties will be removed from the Pension Fund's lending list in the event that they receive a downgrading to their credit rating status below the minimum criteria outlined above. - Counterparties that are placed on 'negative ratings watch' will remain on the Pension Fund's lending list at the discretion of the Executive Director, Finance and Technology in consultation with the Chairman of the Pension Fund Investment Steering Committee (or Vice Chairman if the Chairman is unavailable). - Money Market Funds (MMFs) are short term pooled investments that are placed, by a manager, in a wide range of money market instruments.
+The size of the investment pool of an MMF enables the manager to not only offer the flexibility of overnight and call money, but also the stability and returns of longer dated deposits.
 Strict rules and criteria are set down by the official rating agencies, covering the types of investment counterparties used, the maturity distribution of the funds and investment concentrations.
 The MMFs that the Pension Fund uses will be denominated in sterling and be regulated within the EU.